BonorumSoft/TempTrack-Documentation/untitled-1.md

-# The Hydrom user interface cannot be accessed.
+# The TempTrack user interface cannot be accessed.

-Diesen Anleitung ist auch auf Deutsch verfügbar: [Link](https://anleitung.hydrom.io)

 Insecure connection message

-The hydrom uses an http connection to connect to the user inter
+The TempTrack uses an http connection to connect to the user inter

 ![](../.gitbook/assets/Folie35.png)